privong/papers-in-markdown/aastex62/demo.md

 `pandoc` supports user-written filters.
 We have already seen two filters, `pandoc-citeproc` and `pandoc-crossref`.
-These filters enable customizable processing of documents during conversion.
+These filters enable customized processing of documents during conversion.
-Commonly used langaues for this include Haskell, lua, and python^[Using either the `panflute` or `pandocfilters` modules.].
+Commonly used languages for this include Haskell, lua, and python^[Using either the `panflute` or `pandocfilters` modules.].
 Note that a lua parser is included with `pandoc` versions 2.0 and newer, and the use of lua filters is faster than other options.

-With output formats besides \aastex\ in mind, the acknowledgements portion of the document has been delineated in the markdown file as a macros: `{{acknowledgments}}`.
+With output formats besides \aastex\ in mind, the acknowledgments portion of the document has been delineated in the markdown file as a macros: `{{acknowledgments}}`.
-However, is desirable to automatically convert this to a `\acknowledgements` macros when creating a \TeX\ file.
+However, is desirable to automatically convert this to an `\acknowledgments` macro when creating a \TeX\ file.
 As a filter demonstration, the following lua code performs this translation:

 ```